 Natural-Looking Breast Reconstruction Results in Austin, TX

-A profunda artery perforator (PAP) flap or transverse upper gracilis (TUG) flap at Austin's Christine Fisher MD is like the DIEP flap in that no implant is required since Dr. Fisher uses tissue taken from a donor site to achieve breast reconstruction.
+A profunda artery perforator (PAP) flap or transverse upper gracilis (TUG) flap at Austin Plastic & Reconstructive Surgery is like the DIEP flap in that no implant is required since Dr. Christine Fisher uses tissue taken from a donor site to achieve breast reconstruction.
 A PAP flap is a thigh lift flap that takes no muscle and has a well-hidden scar in a different location.
 While implants ultimately need to be replaced, your own healthy, living tissue used to create a new breast does not.

 Austin Plastic & Reconstructive Surgery